This article applies gw_test(), the Giacomini and White

 Note on the original paper

-Giacomini and White (2006, Section 4) compare SPF nowcasts to the Greenbook — the Federal Reserve staff’s internal inflation forecast — using a richer instrument set.
+Giacomini and White (2006, Section 4) compare SPF nowcasts to the Greenbook (the Federal Reserve staff’s internal inflation forecast) using a richer instrument set.
 They find that the test does reject equal conditional predictive ability between the two sophisticated forecasts in some conditioning states.
-Replicating that result requires Greenbook data with its five-year embargo; this article instead demonstrates the test mechanics against the simpler random-walk benchmark, which is freely available.
+Replicating that result needs Greenbook data with its five-year embargo.
+This article instead demonstrates the test mechanics against the simpler random-walk benchmark, which is freely available.